birkschmithuesen/MergingEntities/README.md

 * MadMapper: Mapping if videoprojection is used
 * Light: MagicQ (chamsys) to calibrate the Movingheads

+## Anaconda Environment
+* Name: merging-entities
+* Python: 3.7.2
+* Requirements in requirements.txt in touchdesigner folder
+* Environment in environment.yml in touchdesigner folder We encountered unsolveable Crashes when fitting LSTM models.
+Research showed that it's not better to use 'conda install' instead of 'pip install' for this problem.
+We could verify this, installing envs with pip packages crashed the code, conda packages were running.
+The packages install via conda or pip also installed different versions of the packages (conda: tensorflow 3.2, pip: tensorflow 3.9).
+EDIT: It seems after de-installing CUDA the problem disappears.
+This could be the result of unmatchin CUDA and PY and TD versionsm but for now no CUDA anymore.

 ## Machine Learning Install
 Setup an Andaconda environment from the requirements file /touchdesigner/environment.yml with "conda env create -f environment.yml -n MY-NAME"